Reno NV Photovoltaic Usage Monitoring

-Solar is exciting, especially when you are able to look at the difference in your power bill.
-Before we can take a look at monitoring, however, we need to understand how metering works in Reno Nevada and other surrounding areas like Carson City.
+Having solar-generated power brings excitement, especially when you can see the difference in your power bill.
+Before we review monitoring, however, we need to understand how metering works in Reno, Nevada, and other surrounding areas, like Carson City.

-Photovoltaic systems are a great way for Reno and Carson City residents to produce their own power and obtain energy independence.
-The Problem is that they don’t produce power all the time.
+Photovoltaic systems help Reno and Carson City residents produce their power and obtain energy independence.
+Solar power, however, has a flaw.
+It only produces power when the sun shines on the array.

 Reno, Nevada/Carson City Net Metering

-Because of the Nevada PUC debacle in 2015, many are wary of acquiring solar.
-And rightly so.
-Measures, however, are now in place to protect Nevada solar customers.
+Since the Nevada PUC debacle in 2015, many are leery of acquiring solar.
+However, because of what happened to incentives, measures now protect Nevada solar customers.

-Nevada’s main utility, NV Energy, now has a solar metering policy in place that benefits solar customers.
-Solar customers now receive a fair rate for their excess generation.
-And the rate is guaranteed for the next 20 years.
+NV Energy now has a solar metering policy in place that benefits solar customers.
+Solar customers who purchase solar within one of the NV Energy rate tiers now receive a fair rate for their net excess generation with a 20-year no-change guarantee.

 How Your Nevada Solar Inverter Works

-Most homes come with a solar monitoring system.
-If you don’t have a battery installed, the monitoring system is typically connected to the inverter.
+Most solar homes come with a monitoring system.
+If the homeowner doesn’t have a home battery, the monitoring system typically connects to the inverter.

-The Powerwall is a lithium ion battery designed to store excess solar generation.
+The Powerwall has a lithium-ion home battery designed to store excess solar generation.
 Those who can afford this solar backup option have the choice to power their entire home with it.

 Tesla Powerwall Specs

+One Powerwall can store up to 14 kWh of energy for later use with 13.5 kWh usable on demand.
 These batteries come with a 10-year warranty.
-However, how long they will actually last depend on how often you use the battery.
+However, how long they will last depends on how often the battery is used.
 Go Solar Group is a certified Tesla Powerwall Installer in the Reno Market.

-The Tesla app allows you to monitor home usage, solar production, and the Powerwall.
-When setting up your app you can choose to customize your app.
+The Tesla app monitors home usage, solar production, and The Powerwall.
+When setting up the app, you can choose to customize it.

-The last choice is the advanced option.
-The advanced setting is for anyone that pays a different utility rate depending on the time of use.
-Those who have solar installed have two options in this setting.
-They can either click balanced or cost savings.
+The last choice is the advanced option, which accommodates individuals with time-of-use metering.
+Those who have solar installed have two options in this setting, either balanced or cost savings.

-The balanced option allows you to store energy from solar durring the day and discharges it at night.
-This option is best for individuals that are charged more for night usage.
+The balanced option stores energy from solar during the day and discharges it at night.
+This option works best for individuals charged more for night usage.

 Tesla Powerwall Alternative: Solar Backup

-If you would like to make sure you are prepared, but don’t have the resources to get a battery Go Solar Group has your back.
-We offer several different solar backup options so every home is ready when the grid goes down.
+If you would like to ensure you have power but don’t have the resources to buy a home battery, Go Solar Group has smaller options, too.
+We offer several different solar backup options, so every solar home can have electricity when the grid goes down.